openharmony/docs/en/application-dev/reference/apis/js-apis-sim.md

 activateSim\(slotId: number, callback: AsyncCallback\<void\>\): void

-Activates the SIM card in the specified slot.
+Activates a SIM card in a specified card slot.
 This API uses an asynchronous callback to return the result.

 **System API**: This is a system API.